marlonecobos/nichevol/README.md

 The **nichevol** R package helps to perform critical steps of the process of assessment of evolution of species ecological niches.
-The main analyses include: intial exploration of environmental data in species records and accessible areas, preparation of data for phylogenetic analyses, phylogenetical analyses, and plotting for interpretations.
+The main analyses include: initial exploration of environmental data in species records and accessible areas, preparation of data for phylogenetic analyses, phylogenetic analyses, and plotting for interpretations.

 <br>